Reflections on Postpartum Running

 ME: K, cool.

-Enter running.
+Enter postpartum running.
 A remedy for some of us to fight back against LOSING OUR FREAKING MINDS.
 Here are my reflections after now having two babies in the past three years.
+(Update- I ended up qualifying for the U.S. Olympic Team Trials Marathon and these three things were necessary for my comeback from pregnancy and childbirth.
+I am still alive and well and have not lost my entire mind.)

 #1 Focus on form.

-Do it correctly.
+Coming back from pregnancy, many of us are chomping at the bit to do as many miles as we can manage.
+First, we must run correctly.
 My body after babies was healing and readjusting from the ground up.
-Sometimes we have to run a different distance or pace to do this.
+Sometimes we have to run a different distance or pace to do this while postpartum running.
 For example, I had to run fewer miles a bit faster to execute good form.
 Slogging more miles with a slouched and tired posture only hurt me.
 I received help gaining health and mobility through physical therapy at Endurance Rehabilitation in Ada, Michigan and using a Zero Runner.

 #2 Be consistent.